Rob McElhenney interview — How Mythic Quest: Quarantine episode came together so fast

 Poppy (Charlotte Nicdao) and Ian (Rob McElhenney) struggle with solitude, while Brad (Danny Pudi) and David (David Hornsby) start a charitable competition.
 Assistant Jo (Jessie Ennis) tries to explain video conferencing to C.W.
 (F. Murray Abraham) with mixed results.

-I participated in a roundtable interview of McElhinney, after watching the quarantine episode.
+I participated in a roundtable interview of McElhinney after watching the quarantine episode.

 To produce the episode, the cast and crew worked remotely in multiple locations across the country.
 McElhenney said his team consulted with Ubisoft to get real-world examples of game developers working from home.
 The episode sheds light on the challenge of mental wellness during lockdown, and it continues to straddle the dividing line between business and creative interests in a game studio.

-McElhenney said the team will resume working on season two for the show, which has been greenlit.
+McElhenney said the team will resume working on Season 2 for the show, which has been greenlit.
 The first season of nine episodes debuted in February.
 I definitely think this whole series is worth a look for gamers and the game industry.
 I suggest you watch the quarantine episode first and read this afterward.

 Here’s an edited transcript of our conversation.